JiasenZheng/velo2rs_calibration/README.md

 # Velo2rs Calibration ROS Package

-This light-weighted and simple ROS package is used to calibrate and find extrinsic parameters between lidar and an RGB-D camera.
+This light-weighted ROS package is used to calibrate and find extrinsic parameters between lidar and an RGB-D camera.
 The package provides a straightforward approach to finding reference points from point clouds in Rviz for calibration calculation.
 The package is also compatible with any two sensors that measure` sensor_msgs::PointCloud2`.
 An explanation of the algorithm can be found in my [portfolio post](https://jiasenzheng.github.io/projects/0-slam-and-point-cloud-colourisation).

 ## Dependencies
 * cv_bridge